nielsenlabmbi/stimulator_ep_master/README.md

   - rename to setupDefault.txt
   - edit directory names to match new directories (analyzerRoot, MstateHistoryFile & ExperimentMasterFile)
   - edit IP number to match IP number of slave
   - edit setupID if required
-  - note: there can be multiple setupID entries if required (setupIDs matter for setting acquisition specific parameters/GUIs); there also can be multiple analyzerRoot entries if the analyzer file is to be saved in multiple locations; in both cases, each entry should be a separate line (as shown for the monitor entries)
+    *note: there can be multiple setupID entries if required (setupIDs matter for setting acquisition specific parameters/GUIs);
+    there also can be multiple analyzerRoot entries if the analyzer file is to be saved in multiple locations;
+    in both cases, each entry should be a  separate line (as shown for the monitor entries)*
-  - update monitor list: defaultMonitor is the first monitor shown; alternativeMonitors cover the case of using the same system with different monitors (these are the monitors placed in front of the subject, not the control monitor)
+  - update monitor list:
+  	- defaultMonitor is the first monitor shown
+  	- alternativeMonitors cover the case of using the same system with different monitors (these are the monitors placed in front of the subject, not 		  the control monitor)
   - set useMCDaq: 1- use USB-1208FS to generate trigger events; 0- do not generate trigger events
-  - if necessary, add variable acqDataRoot - this will preset the acquisition root field in the Main Window (only used if acquisition happens on the master)
+  - if necessary, add variable acqDataRoot - this will preset the acquisition root field in the Main Window (only used if acquisition happens on master)
 - edit monitorList file:
   - contains information (including location of gamma calibration file) for each monitor
   - one entry per monitor
   - the long name is used on the master, the 3 letter name on the slave
   - calibration files containing LUT need to be saved on the slave; edit file names here
   - linear LUT is set as the default and does not produce gamma calibration

 ## Slave
 - generate a directory for the log files